 - Prior to a resident's transfer to and/or from another health and social care facility, an assessment for infection risk must be undertaken.
-This ensures appropriate placement of the resident. - An Inter-Health and Social Care Infection Control (IHSCIC) Transfer Form (see Appendix 1) must be completed for all transfers, internal or external and whether the resident presents an infection risk or not.
-Please refer to the 'Inter-health and social care infection control transfer Policy for Care Home settings'. - There are no special transport requirements.
+This ensures appropriate placement of the resident. - Transfer documentation, e.g. an Inter-Health and Social Care Infection Control (IHSCIC) Transfer Form (see Appendix 1) or patient passport, must be completed for all transfers, internal or external and whether the resident presents an infection risk or not.
+Refer to the 'Patient placement and assessment for infection risk Policy for Care Home settings'. - There are no special transport requirements.